 - social aspects (health and safety, human rights, community investment and development, socio-economic development, etc.)

 - economic factors (job creation, skills development, enterprise development, procurement, etc.)

 The newly revisited concept of social capital is now prominent in several fields of social science.
 For Next Generation Consultants, the concept became important with the introduction of the integrated reporting framework that requires c...

 The value and importance of socio-economic research and baseline studies in social investment and development practices

 Definition: Socio-economics is the study of the relationship between economic activity and social life.
 In many cases, however, socio-economists focus on the social impact of a specific kind of economic change.
 Such changes might includ...

-ngagement refers to the many ways in which companies connect with and involve stakeholders and the community in the development and implementation of community initiatives.
-Engagement covers a range of participation options, ranging from...
+Engagement refers to the many ways in which companies connect with and involve stakeholders and the community in the development and implementation of community initiatives.
+Engagement covers a range of participation options, ranging fro...